 Notes

-- Substitute plain back or pinto beans for sassy beans for a time-saving option.
+- Substitute plain back or pinto beans for sassy beans as a time-saving option.

 - Another way to save time is to serve plain brown rice instead of cilantro-lime rice.